Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 u “... tidal effects on earthquakes were not accepted until recently. ...
 The records showed high seismic activity at or just after low tide.
 The earthquake frequency nearly doubled at the lowest tides ...”
 Junzo Kasahara, “Tides, Earthquakes, and Volcanoes,” Science, Vol. 297, 19 July 2002, pp. 348–349.

-14. The volume of the liquid outer core is 1.7 × 1011 km3, the area of the Pacific Ocean is 7.3 × 107 km2, and the densities of the lower mantle and outer core are 5.5 and 10.1 gm/cm3, respectively.
-Before the rapid continental drift began, the Pacific plate subsided by an average of 10 miles (16.09 km), perhaps as soon as the first 0.38 of one percent of the magma in the outer core had formed.
+15. The volume of the liquid outer core is 1.7 × 1011 km3, the area of the Pacific Ocean is 7.3 × 107 km2, and the densities of the lower mantle and outer core are 5.5 and 10.1 gm/cm3, respectively.
+The Pacific plate began subsiding within hours after the continental plates started moving away from the rising Mid-Atlantic Ridge.
+After the first 1% of the magma in the outer core had formed, the Pacific plate had subsided about 30 miles (48 km), enough to prevent any interference with the sliding hydroplates.

-Along with this subsidence, 1018 metric tons of surface water shifted violently from above the upward bulging chamber floor on the Atlantic side of the earth onto the subsiding Pacific plate.
+Along with this subsidence, Earth’s surface water shifted violently from above the upward bulging chamber floor on the Atlantic side of the Earth onto the subsiding Pacific plate.
 That massive shift in weight could have pushed the inclining hydroplates past their tipping point.

 u “Elsewhere, such as around the borders of the Pacific, most of the subsidence appears to have taken place by faulting.”
 Kenneth K. Landes, “Our Shrinking Globe,” Bulletin of the Geological Society of America, Vol. 63, March 1952, p.
 227.

-15. “Here we present support for a response of the El Niņo/Southern Oscillation (ENSO) phenomenon to forcing from explosive volcanism ...
-The results imply roughly a doubling of the probability of an El Niņo event occurring in the winter following a volcanic eruption.”
-J. Brad Adams et al., “Proxy Evidence for an El Niņo-Like Response to Volcanic Forcing,” Nature, Vol. 426, 20 November 2003, p.
+16. “Here we present support for a response of the El Niño/Southern Oscillation (ENSO) phenomenon to forcing from explosive volcanism ...
+The results imply roughly a doubling of the probability of an El Niño event occurring in the winter following a volcanic eruption.”
+J. Brad Adams et al., “Proxy Evidence for an El Niño-Like Response to Volcanic Forcing,” Nature, Vol. 426, 20 November 2003, p.
 274.

 u Garry Rogers and Herb Dragert, “Episodic Tremor and Slip on the Cascadia Subduction Zone: The Chatter of Silent Slip,” Science, Vol. 300, 20 June 2003, pp. 1942–1943.

 u “Magmas are normally less dense than coexisting crystals at atmospheric pressure, but they are more compressible than crystals.
 More than two decades of experimental studies have shown that the density of magmas can be higher than that of coexisting crystals at high pressure.”
-Ibid.
+Ibid, p.
+113.

 u When the mineral perovskite (Mg,Fe)SiO3 melts at high (mid-mantle) pressures, the mineral’s iron and magnesium preferentially leave the solid and enter the melt, making the magma denser.
 [See Ryuichi Nomura et al., “Spin Crossover and Iron-Rich Silicate Melt in the Earth’s Deep Mantle,” Nature, Vol. 473, 12 May 2011, pp. 199–202.]